 The dictionary defines the act of "learning" as gaining or acquiring knowledge or skill (in something) by study, experience, or being taught.
 Machine learning, a field in computer science, seeks to design machines that learn.
 This may seem to fly in contradiction to the usual view of computers as fixed and logic-based devices whose behavior is completely fixed by their programmer.
 But this view is simplistic because it is in fact straightforward to write programs that learn new capabilities from new experiences and new data (images, pieces of text, etc.).
-This learnt capabilities can also be trivially copied from one machine to another.
+This learned capability can become part of its program, and of course, any newly learnt capabilities can also be trivially copied from one machine to another.

 Machine learning is related to artificial intelligence, but somewhat distinct because it does not seek to recreate only human-like skills in a machine.
-Some skills -e.g., detecting patterns in millions of images from a particle accelerator, or in billions of facebook posts- may be easy for a machine, but beyond the cognitive abilities of humans.
+Some skills -e.g., detecting patterns in millions of images from a particle accelerator, or in billions of Facebook posts- may be easy for a machine, but beyond the cognitive abilities of humans.
 (In fact, lately machines can go beyond human capabilities in some image recognition tasks.)
 Conversely, many human skills such as composing good music and proving math theorems seem beyond the reach of current machine learning paradigms.

-The quest to imbue machines with learning abilities rests upon an emerging body of knowledge that spans computer science, mathematical optimization, statistics, applied math, applied physics etc. It ultimately requires us to mathematically formulate nebulous concepts such as the "meaning" of a picture, or a newspaper article.
+The quest to imbue machines with learning abilities rests upon an emerging body of knowledge that spans computer science, mathematical optimization, statistics, applied math, applied physics etc. It ultimately requires us to mathematically formulate nebulous concepts such as the "meaning" of a picture, or a newspaper story.
 This article provides a brief introduction to machine learning.